 Federal funding is increasingly competitive, and funding for youth & families services is no exception.
 Our Federal Funding Webinar Series will ensure that you have access to the expert knowledge you need to increase your chances of securing funding for your organization.
-Space is very limited for these webinars – guarantee your spot today by registering at the links below: Street Outreach: Developing a Competitive Application (Date Subject to Change) – April 5 @ 1:00 pm – 2:30 pm EDT* Basic Center: Developing a Competitive Application (Date Subject to Change) – April 10 @ 1:00 pm – 2:30 pm EDT* *Dates [Read further...]
+Space is very limited for these webinars – guarantee your spot today by registering at the links below: Street Outreach: Developing a Competitive Application – May 2 @ 1:00 pm – 2:30 pm EDT Basic Center: Developing a Competitive Application – June 13 @ 1:00 pm – 2:30 pm EDT* *Dates subject to change based on the actual release [Read further...]

 MANY and the Center for Combating Human Trafficking (CCHT) at Wichita State University are excited to announce the launch of a Youth Catalyst Team (YCT), a leadership development opportunity for young people with lived experience.
 MANY and CCHT will train, prepare, and position Youth Catalysts as subject matter experts (SME’s), to enhance program practices and further mobilize the field.
 Youth Catalysts will also partner with MANY and CCHT in developing tools and resources that make a positive and tangible impact for youth and families across the country.
 Youth Catalysts are PAID consultants doing incredibly important work to prevent and end [Read further...]